Ashishsah24/PraQRti/README.md

-# PraQRti
+# PraQrti_treeInfo
-This Project is based on providing informations of all the vegetations planted in campus of Hansraj College
+This is the project that display the Information of Hansraj college Trees.